dameraue/dameraue/README.md

 Hey!
-Take a look my Typescript, Java, Dart, plain Javascript & HTML, Kotlin, whatever projects - and a sip of ☕.
+Take a look around and a sip of ☕ while i'm working on different sized projects (sustainability & community mostly) in Typescript, Python, Java, Dart, Javascript etc.

+I'm always exctied to explore new things and currently learning OS Customizing on Android 10 for example. 🌱 💬 Leave a msg

 <!--
 **dameraue/dameraue** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.